 Project Prospero explores the use of biosignals of heart rate variability and skin conductance to detect calmness (cognitve context) for opportunistic memory training.

 Project ProspecFit investigates the digitisation of an effective memory training technique to use on smartphones.

 Project MEye (work-in-progress) explores the use of eye-movements and other biosignals to detect intentions to recall information in order to provide adaptive memory assistance.

-I publish in premier venues in Human-Computer Interactions such as IMWUT (Ubicomp) and CHI.
+I publish in premier venues in Human-Computer Interaction such as IMWUT (Ubicomp) and CHI.
 Filter publications